|site search by freefind|

 In some cases though, sickness does not come because of sin or mistreating the body.
 It comes as a Goliath which must be defeated.
 We fight this giant through faith in the goodness of God, prayer for healing, going to the doctor, taking medicine, etc. In short, we use whatever means God has placed at our disposal.
 Whatever the results may be, as we meet it in the power of God, God will take it and turn it around for good.
 All this can be applied to any specific problem.

 We do serve a good God.
 God is in control.
 It is our unswerving faith in the goodness of God which will pull us through experiences which would crush others.
-God is in control and He never loses control.
-We cannot see the future but God sees it as surely as He sees the present and the past.
+God is in charge and He never loses control.
+We cannot see the future, but God sees it as surely as He sees the present and the past.
 As we face the problems and difficulties of life in the Spirit of God we will be gaining eternal benefits.

 "This is the reason why we never lose heart.
 The outward man does indeed suffer wear and tear, but every day the inward man receives fresh strength.
 These little troubles...are winning for us a permanent, glorious and solid reward out of all proportion to our pain.
 For we are looking all the time not at the visible things but at the invisible [2 Cor.
 4:16,17, Phillips].